shefaam/rbk4-summery-assessment/JOZAA.md

-4- lets start with server (it is work) now start refactor it and do the get/ post etc lets commit now :) again to start server after install npm (nodemon start)
+4- lets start with server (it is work) now start refactor it and do the get/ post etc lets commit now :) again to start server after install npm (nodemon start) lets conntinue now (i go to do some music :) )

+5- now need to render all the data in root/data/pokemon.json lets do it in get you must use async thing that mean wait after get the data do somthing so we use another function to do the console

+i go to eat now :p

+I come again :)
+6- now i get the data now i want to show it in the screen

+I search many cant know the problem I will use learn two command only .. npm install -g webpack

+seperataed
+  npm run react-dev
+  npm run server-dev
+oh my god same problem

+7- oh my god i ask for help destk and tell me the start point not from the table it is from the square check so the time now 1:38 PM
+Now I will start the assesment :(

 * [MDN](https://developer.mozilla.org/en-US/)